GitHubJens/AzureARM/IaaS-NewActiveDirectory/readme.md

 # Create Active Directory Domain in Azure

-This template deploys the following resources:
+This template deploys the following resources in one Resourse Group:

 +	Storage Account
 +	Virtual Network
 +	Two Domain Controllers in Avalibility Set
-+	Loadballancer with public IP and NAT rules for RDP
++	Load balancer with public IP and NAT rules for RDP
-+	Configure Activ Directory using DSC, both PDC and BDC
++	Configure Active Directory using Powershell DSC modules, both PDC and BDC

-The template will deploy two domain controllers and configure them using DSC based on the parameter input.
+The template will deploy two domain controllers and configure them using Powershell DSC moduels.

 ### Requierd Parameters:
 |Name|Description|